-Inhabitance in the wild
+Habitat in the wild

 Jaguar cichlid was first described by Gunther in 1867.
 Earlier the fish had the following names – Nandopsis managuense and Cichlasoma managuense.

+Now inhabits in the Lakes of Mexico, Panama, Guatemala, Singapore, Florida state (USA), Salvador since it was brought here by fisherman.
 This caused damage to local flora and fauna due to relatively unsociable temper and unrestrained gluttony of the fish.
 Although it inhabits in different waters from lakes with light ground and thickly covered with plants to fast rivers and tributaries.
 They tend to inhabit in warm waters where there’s usually little of dissolved oxygen.

-In the wild the fish max size is about 60 cm and it weighs about several kilos.
-In a tank jaguar cichlid size is a bit smaller – jaguar guapote fish male size is about 40 cm and female – about 35 cm, however considering just these sizes allows to call this fish one of the largest cichlid that can be kept in amateurs’ tank.
+In the wild the jaguar cichlid max size is about 60 cm and it weighs about several kilos.
+In a tank size is a bit smaller – male size is about 40 cm and female – about 35 cm, however considering just these sizes allows to call this fish one of the largest cichlid that can be kept in amateurs’ tank.

-“Jaguar’s” body is elongated, a bit flat from sides and it has a silvery background with spots of black or dark-brown color scattered on it.
+Body is elongated, a bit flat from sides and it has a silvery background with spots of black or dark-brown color scattered on it.
 Due to these spots the fish got another common name reminding about a good looker in a cat family – spotted guapote cichlid.
 The pattern of spots on the body and their shape vary a lot.

 |Scientific Name||Parachromis managuensis|

 |Adult Size||Up to 14-16 inches (35-40 cm)|

 |Aquarium Size||Minimum 75 gallons (284 liters) for a single adult|